 - The Module 2 Presentation provides an overview of the most significant proposed changes to building design, buffers and screening, parking, and signs.

-- The Module 4 presentation (to be posted after the September 30 online meeting) will provide an overview of the most significant changes to the Subdivision Code, now called the Land Development Code.
+- The Module 4 Presentation provides an overview of the most significant changes to the Subdivision Code, now called the Land Development Code.

-Module 3, which focused on the administrative and procedural sections of the Zoning Code, will be presented during the final adoption process, starting in October.
+Module 3, which focused on the administrative and procedural sections of the Zoning Code, was presented during the final adoption process, which began in October.
+Associated revisions were presented to the Planning Commission on October 25th and to County Council on November 10th.

 In addition, the Zoning and Subdivision Codes Assessment, completed as one of the first steps in the Recode project, recommends a variety of changes to the codes and provides background information and discussion of each recommended change.